-Each year you will need to submit a Form W-2 to the IRS on behalf of each of your paid employees.
-This form reports the employee’s annual wages and the amount of taxes that have been withheld from his or her paycheck over the last year.
-This form can be submitted online here.
+Each year you will need to submit a Form W-2 to the Social Security Administration on behalf of each of your paid employees.
+This form reports the employee’s annual wages and the amount of taxes that have been withheld from his or her paycheck over the calendar year.
+This form can be submitted onlinehere.

 State income taxes vary by location.
-Be sure to research all applicable tax withholding requirements set by the state in which you and your employees are located.
+Be sure to research all applicable tax withholding requirements set by the state / locality in which you and your employees are located.

 Step 3: Verify Employee Eligibility Via Form I-9